 M E D I A T I O N A N D A R B I T R A T I O N:

-George D. Marlow, retired Appellate Division Justice, was also the Statewide Judicial Director of Ethics Education and Counsel.
-In this role, Justice Marlow conducted ethics training and ethics counseling, and oversaw ethics opinion writing for all 3600 judges and non-judicial employees of the Unified Court System, including town and village justices.
-Since retiring in 2009, he continued to serve pro bono as Chair and Co-Chair of the NYS Advisory Committee on Judicial Ethics, and he has joined this firm as Counsel primarily focusing on Arbitration and Mediation.
+George D. Marlow, retired New York State Appellate Division (First Dept.) Justice, also served as the Statewide Judicial Director of Ethics Education and Counsel.
+In this role, Justice Marlow conducted ethics training and ethics counseling, and oversaw ethics opinion writing for all 3,600 judges and non-judicial employees of the Unified Court System, including town and village justices.
+Since retiring in 2009, he continued to serve pro bono as Chair and Co-Chair of the NYS Advisory Committee on Judicial Ethics.
+He currently serves as Counsel to McCabe & Mack LLP primarily focusing on Arbitration and Mediation.
 He was accepted to the American Arbitration Association’s Roster of Neutrals in 2010.

-Previously, Justice Marlow had served as an Associate Justice of the Appellate Division, First Department, from 2001 – 2008, after his 1999 election to the Supreme Court in the Ninth Judicial District.
+Previously, Justice Marlow had served as an Associate Justice of the Appellate Division from 2001–2008, after his 1999 election to the Supreme Court in the Ninth Judicial District.
 Justice Marlow was elected earlier as a trial judge in Town, Family, County, and Supreme Courts for 21 of his 52 years in the legal profession.
 He was a prosecuting attorney arguing appeals and handling trials in Queens and Dutchess counties after law school, and he spent eight years in private practice in Poughkeepsie.

 In 2007, he was named Chair of the NYS Advisory Committee on Judicial Ethics.
 He was co-chair before that and he has been a member since the Committee’s creation in 1987.